KortneeR/CHATGPT-Diary/ChatGPT_Coding_Diary_Template.md

 Write down the questions or requests you made to ChatGPT.
 Also include what code from ChatGPT you are unsure of and craft a question that asks for further clarification.

-- "How can I customize a maze using ascii? "
+- "How can I customize a maze using ascii?"
-- "Can you suggest a more efficient way to sort a list?"
+- "How to call the puzzle function the momemnt the player interacts with the number icon?"
-- Why did ChatGPT opt for create element when my teacher suggested insertAdjacentHTML?
+- "How to use a variable in multiple locations?"

 ---